A Possible Solution for a Robust Resurgence

 Summary — Chrysler and IBM Turnarounds

 And if you put these two turnarounds side by side they do in fact have a heavy commonality of elements:

-It is of significance that Carlos Ghosn talked about these same things in the article he wrote for the January, 2002, issue of the Harvard Business Review regarding the Nissan turnaround.
+- And finally, breaking through past practices and achieving a sense of purpose within the organization focused on results.
+It is of significance that Carlos Ghosn talked about these same things in the article he wrote for January 2002, issue of the Harvard Business Review regarding the Nissan turnaround.

 GM — The Fork in the Road